dart-lang/language/working/333 - shared memory multithreading/shared_native_memory.md

 Unmodifiable lists (`List.unmodifiable`) which contain deeply immutable instances are deeply immutable.

-Closures which capture only `final` variables containing deeply immutable instances are deeply immutable.
+Closures which capture only `final`, non-`late` variables containing deeply immutable instances are deeply immutable.

 Finally, instances of classes annotated with `@pragma('vm:deeply-immutable')` are deeply immutable.
-It is a compile error if classes annotated with this pragma contain non-`final` fields.
+It is a compile error if classes annotated with this pragma contain non-`final` or `late final` fields.
 It is an compile time error if static type of field within annotated class excludes deeply immutable instances.
 If the static type of a field in a deeply immutable class is not deeply immutable type - then compiler must insert checks in the constructor to guarantee that this field is initialized to a deeply immutable value.